 Besides the obvious gluten-containing foods – bread, cereal, crackers, tortillas, bagels, waffles, English muffins, pita bread, pancakes – gluten is often hidden in many more foods.
 Start reading labels and look for words that indicate gluten: gluten, wheat, malt, graham, spelt, kamut, rice syrup, yeast, HVP, TVP, HPP, MSG, modified food starch, soy sauce, maltodextrin, stabilizers, binders, fillers, natural flavors, vegetable gum, mono- & diglycerides. see a full list at www.celiac.com.
 At the store, avoid anything processed.
-If it’s not a whole food, it probably contains gluten.
+If it’s not a whole food, it is more likely than not that it contains gluten.

 Go to any supermarket and you will find whole sections devoted to gluten-free foods.
 There are gluten-free cereals, bread, crackers, waffles, and condiments.
 But does this mean you should start filling your basket up with these products?
 No. Most of these foods contain processed flours (potato, rice, soy – all gluten-free) and are very low in fiber.
 Quite often the gluten-free version of your favorite starchy foods are higher in fat, sugar, and calories and can contribute to weight gain.
 So what’s the answer?